 There’s a centralized dashboard that displays code performance and metrics, including errors and logs.
 Stackify can also be used with most common app stacks, and this is a highly scalable SaaS solution, so it’s easy to install and use.

 Applications Manager from ManageEngine is a tool which does exactly what it says on the tin.
 It’s being marketed as an enterprise-ready, usable and affordable APM.
 Businesses are provided with everything they need to ensure critical applications and systems are always in perfect working order.

 This solution can find and address issues involving the end user, applications and important components such as databases, servers, ERP packages, web services, cloud platforms and virtual systems.

 Applications Manager works with a single install and allows you to address issues easily, plus when looking further down the road, it’s highly scalable – indeed, it can scale to up to 50,000 applications.
-Pricing is not detailed on the website.

 Other APM options to consider